chef/chef-web-docs/chef_master/source/config_yml_kitchen.rst

 chef-client Settings
 ==========================================================================
-A .kitchen.yml file may define chef-client-specific settings, such as whether to require the omnibus installer or the URL from which the chef-client is downloaded, or to override settings in the client.rb file:
+A .kitchen.yml file may define chef-client-specific settings, such as whether to require the Chef installer or the URL from which the chef-client is downloaded, or to override settings in the client.rb file:

 .. code-block:: yaml